Bone Wars: 1877–1892: Como Bluff finds

 Cope and Marsh used their personal wealth to fund expeditions each summer, then spent the winter publishing their discoveries.
 Small armies of fossil hunters in mule-drawn wagons or on trains were soon sending literally tons of fossils back east.
 The paleontological digs lasted fifteen years, from 1877 to 1892.
 The workers for both Cope and Marsh suffered hardships related to the weather, as well as sabotage and obstruction by the other scientist's workers.
 Reed was locked out of the Como train station by Carlin, and was forced to haul the bones down the bluff and crate the specimens on the train platform in the bitter cold.
 Cope directed Carlin to set up his own quarry in Como Bluff, while Marsh sent Reed to spy on his former friend.
 As Reed's Quarry #4 dried up, Marsh ordered Reed to clear out the bone fragments from the other quarries.
 Reed reported he had destroyed all the remaining bones to keep them away from Cope.
 Concerned that strangers were encroaching on Reed's quarries, Marsh sent Lakes to Como to assist in excavations, and in June 1879 visited Como himself.
 Cope likewise toured his own quarries in August.
 Although Marsh's men continued to open new quarries and discover more fossils, relations between Lakes and Reed soured, with each offering his resignation in August.
 Marsh attempted to placate the two by sending each to opposite ends of the quarries, but after being forced to abandon one bone quarry in a freezing blizzard, Lakes submitted his resignation and returned to teaching in 1880.
-The departure of Lakes did not ease tensions among Marsh's men; Lake's replacement, a railroad man named Kennedy, felt he did not have to report to Reed, and the fighting between the two caused Marsh's other workers to quit.
+The departure of Lakes did not ease tensions among Marsh's men; Lakes's replacement, a railroad man named Kennedy, felt he did not have to report to Reed, and the fighting between the two caused Marsh's other workers to quit.
 Marsh tried separating Kennedy and Reed, and sent Williston's brother Frank to Como in an effort to keep the peace.
 Frank Williston ended up leaving Marsh's employ and taking up residence with Carlin.
 Cope's own digging in Como began faltering, and Carlin's replacements soon quit work altogether.

 As the 1880s progressed, Cope's and Marsh's men faced stiff competition from each other and from third parties interested in bones.
 Professor Alexander Emanuel Agassiz of Harvard sent his own representatives west, while Carlin and Frank Williston formed a bone company to sell fossils to the highest bidder.
 Reed left and became a sheep herder in 1884, and Marsh's Como quarries yielded little after his departure.
 Despite these setbacks, Marsh had more operational quarries than Cope at this point of time; Cope, who at the early 1880s had more bones than he could fit in a single house, had fallen behind in the race for dinosaurs.